sajaalmuraqtn/sajaalmuraqtn/README.md

-Full Stack Developer with 2 years of experience.
-She has professional skills in front-end developer, client-side web development with JAVASCRIPT and React framework, as well as server-side, and is a professional in creating web applications.
+Highly skilled web programmer with an extensive toolkit of web development skills, from front-end to back-end technologies.
+Proficient in crafting user-friendly websites and web applications that combine aesthetics with functionality.
+Accomplished supervisor with a proven track record of guiding and mentoring novice students in web development, fostering their growth and proficiency

 -